-I translate between worlds.
-Between designers and engineers, artists and hackers, users and developers, physical spaces and digital systems.
+I translate: Between designers and engineers, artists and hackers, users and developers, physical spaces and digital systems.
+I translate message into colour, concept into struktur.
 I’ve been doing this for over 25 years — and it started long before I had words for it.

 I studied design at Goldsmiths, University of London — an institution internationally known for experimental art, design, and cultural theory.
 Goldsmiths has a long tradition of interdisciplinary approaches where art, media, technology, and social practice intersect.